briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 If you are installing in VirtualBox, you should install the [VirtualBox Guest Additions] before you start trying to install any desktop environment or window manager.
-This will provide the correct graphics drivers, without which you may run into future issues.
+This will provide the correct graphics drivers, without which you may run into issues.
 Be sure to enable the systemd service so the kernel modules get started correctly.
 For additional VirtualBox integration (shared clipboard, seamless mode), ensure that `VBoxClient-all` is set up to run upon login into the desktop.

 ### Window Manager